daxcee/sahat.github.com/thinfonttheme/_posts/2014-02-24-implementing-password-reset-in-nodejs.md

 });
 ```

 Each schema maps to a MongoDB collection.
-Each key - username, email and
+Each key - username, email,
-password, defines a property in our MongoDB documents.
+password, etc., defines a property in our MongoDB documents.
 Besides specifying a structure of documents, they also define
 [instance methods](http://mongoosejs.com/docs/guide.html#methods)
 and [middleware](http://mongoosejs.com/docs/middleware.html).
 And that's